Clocker108/utube/README.md

 ### Lightweight python, flask based Open-Source.
 UTube allows **searching youtube videos** without using youtube's official API, and using unofficial API, InnerTube.

+# Currently remaking utube for actual working video player with comments and channel tabs.

 #### Features
 - Search videos on youtube
 - Go directly to youtube video that you searched